ibm-ai-education/continuous-learning-with-watson-ml/README.md

 ## Overview

 This lab is based on the IBM Code Pattern [Continuous Learning with Watson Machine Learning and IBM Db2 Warehouse on Cloud](https://github.com/IBM/continuous-learning-with-watson-ml-and-db2).
-It has been modified to use an instructor provided version of IBM DB2 Warehouse on Cloud as this no longer has a Lite offering.

 In this lab, we will use IBM Watson Machine Learning and Watson Studio — which allows data scientists and analysts to quickly build and prototype models — to monitor deployments, and to learn over time as more data becomes available.
 Performance Monitoring and Continuous Learning enables machine learning models to re-train on new data supplied by the user or other data sources.
 All applications and analysis tools that depend on the model are automatically updated as Watson Studio handles the selection and deployment of the best model.